A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 The covered locations are:

-A separate set of facilities, the State Legislative Building and the Legislative Office Building, is governed by a rule adopted under G.S.
-120-32.1 and reached by the CHP-prohibited list at G.S.
-14-415.11(c)(3) rather than G.S.
-14-269.4.
+A separate statute, the State Legislative Building and Legislative Office Building, is governed by a rule adopted under G.S.
+120-32.1 and reached by the CHP-prohibited list at § 14-415.11(c)(3) rather than § 14-269.4.

-Violation of G.S.
-14-269.4 is a Class 1 misdemeanor.
+Violation is a Class 1 misdemeanor.

-The G.S.
-14-269.4 exemption list includes:
+The § 14-269.4 exemption list includes:

 Section 14-415.11(c1) affirmatively authorizes CHP holders to carry on the grounds or waters of any park within the State Parks System as defined in G.S.
 143B-135.44.
-Section 14-415.11(c3) confirms G.S.
-14-269.4(5): a person may carry openly, or carry a concealed handgun with a CHP, at any State-owned rest area, any State-owned rest stop along the highways, and any State-owned hunting and fishing reservation.
+Section 14-415.11(c3) confirms § 14-269.4(5): a person may carry openly, or carry a concealed handgun with a CHP, at any State-owned rest area, State-owned rest stop along the highways, and any State-owned hunting and fishing reservation.
 State parks and state-owned rest areas are not prohibited places under North Carolina law; they are affirmatively authorized.

 The reach is broad.
-A "dangerous weapon" includes firearms by cross-reference to G.S.
-14-269, 14-269.2, 14-284.1, and 14-288.8, plus a residual category of any object capable of inflicting serious bodily injury or death when used as a weapon (G.S.
-14-277.2(b)).
-"Immediate access" sweeps in firearms not on your person but reachable, such as a handgun in a backpack at your feet.
+A "dangerous weapon" includes firearms via cross-reference to §§ 14-269, 14-269.2, 14-284.1, and 14-288.8, plus a residual category of any object capable of inflicting serious bodily injury or death when used as a weapon (§ 14-277.2(b)).
+"Immediate access" sweeps in firearms not on your person but reachable, such as a handgun in a backpack at your feet or a long gun on a sling propped against a wall.

 The locations reached are any parade, funeral procession, picket line, or demonstration:

-A traditional-context presumption at G.S.
-14-277.2(a) softens the rule for rural and ceremonial settings: "It shall be presumed that any rifle or gun carried on a rack in a pickup truck at a holiday parade or in a funeral procession does not violate the terms of this act."
+A traditional-context presumption at § 14-277.2(a) softens the rule for rural and ceremonial settings: "It shall be presumed that any rifle or gun carried on a rack in a pickup truck at a holiday parade or in a funeral procession does not violate the terms of this act."

 The section does not apply to: